nazunalika/linux-guide-and-hints/docs/el/pxeboot.md

 ### Font Issues

-If you notice your grub2 menu is missing characters (e.g. you see blocks), you will need to get at least the unicode.pf2 file from the same system you obtained the `shimx64.efi` file.
+If you notice your grub2 menu is missing characters (e.g. you see blocks), you may need to get at least the unicode.pf2 file from the same system you obtained the `shimx64.efi` file.
 It can be found in `/usr/share/grub`.
+However, this may not work, and may require you to use the `grub2-mkfont` tool.